plone/training/dexterity.rst

 * Twitter-Name (optional)
 * IRC-Name (optional)
 * Image (optional)

+Do not use the IDublinCore or the IBasic behavior since a speaker should not have a description.

 We could use this content type later to convert speakers into Plone users.
 We could then link them to their talks.